argonne-lcf/ai-testbed-userdocs/docs/sambanova/Example-Programs.md

 ## Copy Examples

-Copy starters to your personal directory structure:
+Sambanova provides examples of some well known models under the /opt/sambaflow/apps/.
+Make copy of this code to your personal directory structure:

 ```bash
 cd ~/